Don Muraco: Retirement (1995–present)

 After retiring from the ring in 1995, Muraco returned to Hawaii.
 In 2003, he co-founded Hawai'i Championship Wrestling with local TV producer Linda Bade, which ran from 2003 to 2008.
 He was the storyline commissioner of Hawai'i Championship Wrestling until 2006.
 He also worked as a longshoreman.
 On May 22, 1998, he returned to wrestling for one night where he lost to The Honky Tonk Man at Northern Wrestling States Wrestler Alliance.
 He also returned to wrestling in Hawaii where he defeated the Kodiak Bear at Hawaiian Islands Wrestling Federation on January 9, 1999.

 In 2004, Muraco was inducted into the WWE Hall of Fame class of 2004 by Mick Foley, who, like Tommy Dreamer, Bubba Ray Dudley and D-Von Dudley, credits the 1983 steel cage match between Muraco and Snuka at Madison Square Garden (which he attended) as his inspiration for becoming a wrestler.
 He managed his son, Joe, in WXW.
 On August 27, 2005, he teamed with Joe to defeat another father and son team, Bob and Brad Armstrong, at WrestleReunion 2.
 In 2007, Muraco inducted his former manager, Mr. Fuji, into the WWE Hall of Fame class of 2007.

+Personal life

-Muraco currently resides in Hawaii with his wife Sharon.
-He has three children, one of whom would follow in his footsteps as a professional wrestler, that being his son, Joe.
+As of 2019, Muraco resides in Hawaii with his wife Sharon.
+He has three children, one of whom, Joe, followed in his footsteps as a professional wrestler.